caiomolinaro/caiomolinaro/README.md

-:wave: Hi, I am a Software Engineer with experience building scalable financial systems in cloud environments.
+:wave: Hi, I am a Software Engineer with experience building and maintenance scalable financial systems in cloud environments.

 I have worked on core banking and investment platforms responsible for high-volume transactional processing and large-scale balance and statement services.
 These systems required reliability, performance optimization, and solid distributed architecture.